 Project your results into the future, describe future developments, predict what impact your results can have on practice (cf. Stickel-Wolf & Wolf 2013: 208).

-The summary of the main ideas and all other aspects subsumed under I. reflect on the paper as such (cf. Stickel-Wolf & Wolf 2013: 207).
+The summary of the main ideas and all other aspects listed under I. reflect on the paper as such (cf. Stickel-Wolf & Wolf 2013: 207).
 The outlook, however, is a part of the conclusion that does not focus on what has been done but goes a step further by tracing (possible) future developments (cf. Rossig & Prätsch 2005:76).
-It depends on the topic whether it makes sense to give an outlook or not.
+Whether or not it makes sense to provide an outlook depends on the topic.

 Length of a Conclusion Paragraph